petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 Practically, this means that a group router usually won't know that its routees have died.
 A group router will attempt to [`DeathWatch`](http://getakka.net/wiki/Supervision#what-lifecycle-monitoring-means) its routees, but it doesn't always succeed in subscribing.
 Much of this is due to the fact that `ActorPath`s can have wildcards.

 #### Isn't it bad that group routers usually don't know their routees have died?
-Yes, it is.
+Yes, it is bad.

-This is one of the key reasons that in general we recommend using pool routers instead of group routers.
-For this lesson, we're limiting it to group routers, but going forward we'll be using pool routers almost exclusively.
+This is one of the key reasons that, in general, *we recommend using pool routers instead of group routers*.

+In this lesson, we're only using group routers, but going forward we'll be using pool routers almost exclusively.

 Phew!
 That was a LOT of new information.
 Now let's put it to use and make something!